jpdarela/LuaEnv/README.md

 # Verify PATH update
 $env:PATH -split ';' | Where-Object { $_ -like "*luaenv*" }

-# in general, the scripts can be called witout the file extension
+# If in the path, the scripts can be called witout the file extension
 # e.g.
 luaenv <command> # instead of luaenv.ps1
 luaenv-pkg-config <command> # instead of luaenv-pkg-config.cmd
 ```

-## Architecture Guidelines
+# Architecture Guidelines

 - **Backend Scripts**: Designed to run from `backend/` directory with relative imports
 - **Dual-Context Design**: Support both CLI execution and module import patterns